0chain/zboxcli/README.md

-  help              Help about any command list              list files from blobbers list-all          list all files from blobbers listallocations    List allocations for the client ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers move              move an object(file/folder) to another folder on blobbers register          Registers the wallet with the blockchain rename            rename an object(file/folder) on blobbers rp-create         Create read pool if missing
+  help              Help about any command list              list files from blobbers list-all          list all files from blobbers listallocations   List allocations for the client ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers move              move an object(file/folder) to another folder on blobbers newallocation     Creates a new allocation register          Registers the wallet with the blockchain rename            rename an object(file/folder) on blobbers rp-create         Create read pool if missing